-It was partly then, for practical reasons that Britten and Pears settled upon Shakespeare’s play.
+It was partly for practical reasons that Britten and Pears settled upon Shakespeare’s play.
 “There was no time to get a libretto written, so we took one that was ready to hand.
 I have always loved A Midsummer Night’s Dream.”
-The practical dimension of the decision should not be overstated however, Britten didn’t do anything without reason and there are many themes in the play that fit with Britten’s ethos and work.
+However, the practical dimension of the decision should not be overstated.
+Britten didn’t do anything without reason.
+There are many themes in the play that fit with Britten’s ethos and work.
 Since writing "On This Island" with W. H. Auden, Britten had regularly returned to the subject of dreams and darkness whilst innocence was a subject that preoccupied him throughout his life.

-The music came together in time but the opening was then threatened by Alfred Deller, the first Oberon (see his fun fact for more), fearing he was inadequately prepared for the acting in an opera little helped by John Cranko’s apparently poor direction (He was a ballet choreographer with limited opera directing experience).
+The music came together in time.
+Still, the opening was then threatened by Alfred Deller, the first Oberon (see his fun fact for more), fearing he was inadequately prepared for the acting in an opera little helped by John Cranko’s apparently poor direction (He was a ballet choreographer with limited opera directing experience).

-Today countertenors have more or less joined the lineup alongside Tenors, Baritones and Basses but this is a actually a very recent phenomenon.
+Today, countertenors have more or less joined the lineup alongside Tenors, Baritones and Basses, but this is a very recent phenomenon.
 The steady rise of this vocal type was predominantly in Renaissance and Baroque music until Britten wrote Oberon for Alfred Deller, the leading countertenor of the mid 20th Century.
-This was a startling innovation for 20th Century opera, leading men were generally tenors, and Britten would go on to write one further significant countertenor role, The voice of Apollo in Death in Venice.
+A startling innovation for 20th Century opera, leading men were generally tenors, and Britten would go on to write one further significant countertenor role, The voice of Apollo in Death in Venice.